AronikTV/coin-earning-ctrlpanel/install.md

 1. Open up the EarnController.php which can be found in /app/Http/Controllers.

-2. Replace $clickcoinLink = 'your direct ad link'; with your ads direct link.

-4. Change the Variable `$clickcoinReward` to the Amount of Coins you want to give a user for an click.
+2. Change the Variable `$clickcoinReward` to the Amount of Coins you want to give a user for an click.
 The default is 1. `$clickcoinReward = 1`

-5. Change the Variable `$minTimeBetweenClicks` to the Amount of want user to wait after each Click.
+3. Change the Variable `$minTimeBetweenClicks` to the Amount of want user to wait after each Click.
 The default is 60. `$minTimeBetweenClicks = 60`

+4. Replace $clickcoinLink = 'your direct ad link'; with your ads direct link.

-6. Save the File.
+5. Save the File.

 ## Step 5: Configure the Domains